lmiller1990/design-pattenrns-for-vuejs/src/pdf/FORMS.md

 Testing the component layer with Testing Library.
 \end{center}

 Since these tests are a little larger, I am making the separation between each part clear.
-I like to write my tests in this structure (I don't actually include "Arrange" and "Act" and "Assert" in my tet code - those comments are just to make this example clear):
+I like to write my tests in this structure (I don't actually include "Arrange" and "Act" and "Assert" in my test code - those comments are just to make this example clear):

 ```ts
 it('...', async () => {